Manufacture of wooden houses

 Moisture protection

 Resistance to decay is different depending on the species.
-In general, hardwoods are more resistant, but there are also species of resinous wood that are very resistant and recommended for construction (larch, pine, molid).
+In general, hardwoods are more resistant, but there are also some species of resinous wood that are very resistant and recommended for construction (larch, pine, molid).
 Very resistant is acacia wood, oak, frasin, nuc, tec.

 wooden houses